Business Intelligence & Analytics

 Why mid-market BI investments stall before they deliver anything useful

-Most mid-market firms have already purchased a BI platform - Power BI, Tableau, Looker, Qlik, or something embedded in their ERP.
-The license is active.
-The data warehouse exists in some form.
-And yet the business still runs on exported Excel files, conflicting reports from different departments, and weekly meetings where half the time is spent arguing about which number is correct.
+Most mid-market firms already own a BI platform - Power BI, Tableau, Looker, Qlik, or something embedded in their ERP.
+Yet the business still runs on exported Excel files, conflicting departmental reports, and weekly meetings spent arguing about which number is correct.
 The tool is not the problem.
-The data model, the governance, and the connection between the platform and how people actually make decisions - those are the problems.
+The data model, the governance, and the connection between the platform and how people decide - those are.

-The failure mode is consistent: a BI implementation gets stood up by IT or a vendor, a handful of dashboards get built to satisfy the launch announcement, and then the tool quietly becomes shelfware because the reports do not match what finance sees, the filters are too slow to be useful, or nobody trained the people who were supposed to own it.
-Fixing this requires understanding the semantic layer, the data source connections, the refresh schedules, and the internal workflows - not just the front-end charts.
+The failure mode is consistent: a vendor or IT stands up the implementation, a few dashboards get built for the launch, and the tool becomes shelfware because the reports do not match finance, the filters are too slow, or nobody trained the people meant to own it.
+Fixing this means addressing the semantic layer, the data source connections, the refresh schedules, and the internal workflows - not just the charts.

 Pick your platform.
 We'll make it deliver.